RapidSoftwareSolutions/Marketplace-FreshbooksAPI-package/README.md

 ```
 <a name="getSinglePayment"/>
 ## FreshbooksAPI.getSinglePayment
-This endpoint allows to retrive information about single payment.
+This endpoint allows to retrieve information about single payment.

 | Field      | Type  | Description
 |------------|-------|----------